sgr2002-xd/nerdzspot_v3/README.md

 I have remodelled a template called cryptex and added few functionalities using javascript.
 Done only for learning purpose.

-The Blog will have attractive navigations and user-friendly functionalities.
+The Blog has attractive navigations and user-friendly functionalities.